richard-melvin/junit-theory-suite/doc/TheoriesTutorial.md

 ## Cover multiple test cases with a single Theory

-One test is rarely enough, and creating multiple similar tests by simple cut and paste One way of defining multiple related tests cases is to use a [parameterised test runner](https://github.com/junit-team/junit/wiki/Parameterized-tests).
+One test is rarely enough, and creating multiple similar tests by simple cut and paste is little better.
+One way of defining multiple related tests cases is to use a [parameterised test runner](https://github.com/junit-team/junit/wiki/Parameterized-tests).
 JUnit [theories](https://github.com/junit-team/junit/wiki/Theories) are an alternative approach that is both more concise and more powerful.